lvjonok/f23-pmldl-project/README.md

 - formulate trajectory optimization task where the dynamics of model is given by neural network prediction
 - we aim to use [`CasADi`](https://web.casadi.org/) to create a nonlinear program from optimization task and [`l4casadi`](https://github.com/Tim-Salzmann/l4casadi) as framework to integrate `pyTorch` model

+## After 11.11.2024

+- Added noisy dataset creation
+- Comparison of two models (trained on noisy data and on initial one)